fernandesnatalia/minicurso/README.md

 # |Minicurso
-API do Rick and Morty
+Desafio do Rick and Morty